sulph68/JPilot_ScriptHook/README.md

 This is based off the sample plugins available at https://github.com/juddmon/jpilot/tree/feature-gtk3.
 Its been tested to work successfully on Jpilot version 2.0.1.

-It runs a script located within ~/.jpilot/scripthook.sh which can be edited to execute any script necessary.
+It runs a script located within `~/.jpilot/scripthook.sh` which can be edited to execute any script necessary.
 This script must be executable for the plugin to run successfully.

 ## Installation

-Download the plugin files and copy them into the JPilot directory ~/.jpilot/plugins.
+Download the plugin files and copy them into the JPilot directory `~/.jpilot/plugins`.
-. libscripthook.la
+* libscripthook.la
-. libscripthook.so
+* libscripthook.so

-.
-Create the script called ~/.jpilot/scripthook.sh
+* Create the script called ~/.jpilot/scripthook.sh
-. chmod 755 ~/.jpilot/scripthook.sh
+* chmod 755 ~/.jpilot/scripthook.sh

 Restart JPilot and check to make sure that the plugin is enabled.
 Start Jpilot with "-d" (debug mode) and verify if the plugin is running.
 Any STDOUT messages in the script will show in debug mode.

+`jpilot -d`

 ## Building from source